hutnerr/leetcode-bot/README.md

 ## Overview
-The goal of this bot is to encourage and enable LeetCoding within a Discord server.
-It achieves through the use of distributing personalized reoccurring server problems.
+This Discord bot is designed to encourage and facilitate LeetCode practice within a server by automatically distributing personalized, recurring coding problems.
+This bot is intended for Discord servers that want structured, recurring LeetCode practice with light competition elements.

-These problems can be configured to be sent out on specific days of the week at specific times.
-The difficulty as well as if selection of premium problems can also be configured.
+Server administrators can configure problems to be posted on specific days and times, select difficulty levels, and optionally include premium problems.

-Besides the configurable problems, the bot also provides a more baseline set of features.
-Such as the ability to receive a notification based on how far away a contest is, notifications for the official daily problem, as well as notifications for when the contests become active.
+In addition to scheduled problems, the bot provides baseline utility features such as:
+- Notifications for upcoming contests
+- Alerts when contests go live
+- Notifications for the official daily LeetCode problem

-This was a personal project and has no official affiliation with LeetCode.
-It is licensed under the MIT License.
+This is a personal project and has no official affiliation with LeetCode.

-**Links**
+The project is licensed under the MIT License.

+## Links
 - [Invite Link](https://discord.com/oauth2/authorize?client_id=1392738606120173719&permissions=2147616768&integration_type=0&scope=bot)
 - [Top.gg Link](https://top.gg/bot/1392738606120173719)
 - [Blog Post](https://www.hunter-baker.com/pages/blog/blog-07-14-2025.html)